ES-DOC/esdoc-errata-client/sources/update.rst.txt

 datasets on local files.
 In case of those files have been locally removed or compromised, users can easily retrieve fresh copies from the ES-DOC Errata server using the :ref:`retrieve` subcommand.
-The new issue JSON file is still constrained and validated against a new JSON schema.
+The new issue `.json` file is still constrained and validated against a new JSON schema.
 In fact, to guarantee the issue quality some attributes are immutable.

 +-------------------+-----------------------------------------------+